Wicked Errol Flynn

 - Dive Bomber (1941), a WWII drama shot in color, starring Flynn as a naval flight surgeon and Fred MacMurray as a flight commander.
 Alexis Smith is their love interest.
 Ralph Bellamy, Regis Toomey, and Craig Stevens were also in the cast.

 - Gentleman Jim (1942), a biopic of 1890s boxer Gentleman Jim Corbett.
 With Alan Hale, Alexis Smith, Jack Carson, John Loder, William Frawley, and Ward Bond.
+Like Alan Hale, John Loder was a friend of Flynn’s.

 - The western San Antonio (1945) with Victor Francen and John Litel, which didn’t make much of a splash.